What is a Brute Force Attack & How to Prevent It

 With all the advanced methods involved in today’s online scams, it’s almost surprising to learn that one of the most common and successful has a distinctly human element to it.
 Avoiding brute force attacks can simply be a matter of changing your online habits, like using stronger passwords and not reusing them, or updating easy-to-guess URLs.

 You might also make a little extra effort toward security by setting up two-factor authentication or putting your website behind a web application firewall (WAF).
-A firewall essentially stops bad actors dead in their tracks.
+A firewall can help stop bad actors dead in their tracks and, when properly configured, significantly reduce the risk of automated attacks to your website.

 Say on top emerging website security threats with our helpful guides, email, courses, and blog content.